Algolia finds $110M from Accel and Salesforce for its search-as-a-service, used by Slack, Twitch and 8K others – TechCrunch

 As my colleague Romain has previously noted in his coverage of Algolia, the company’s unique selling point has been the fact that it provides a super-fast and effective search tool that you can integrate into a site or app easily by way of an API.

-This in contrast to solutions that either are built in-house from the ground up, or rely more lengthy and more expensive integrations to get up and running.
-Alongside that, Algolia has more recently released supplementary tools, such as search analytics and A/B testing to help optimise results and understand what better what it is that site/app visitors want to know.
+This in contrast to solutions that either are built in-house from the ground up, or rely on more lengthy and more expensive integrations to get up and running.
+Alongside that, Algolia has more recently released supplementary tools, such as search analytics and A/B testing to help optimise results and understand better what it is that site/app visitors want to know.

 The funding comes at an interesting time in the world of search.
 Google has effectively dominated the market for years with an open web approach to ordering the world’s information: the primary point of entry is Google.com, and while you can tailor your results based on your search terms, the selling point is that you can search for anything and everything.

-But in more recent years we’ve seen a big shift: awareness of issues such as privacy and data protection have turned some off from the idea of open-ended browsing powered by advertising, and as we and the internet itself has gotten more sophisticated, sometimes the open-ended search feels too wide for our purposes, and web publishers themselves are less inclined to give over that search traffic to Google.
+But in more recent years we’ve seen a big shift.
+Awareness of issues such as privacy and data protection have turned some off from the idea of open-ended browsing powered by advertising, and as we and the internet itself has gotten more sophisticated, sometimes the open-ended search feels too wide for our purposes, and web publishers themselves are less inclined to give over that search traffic to Google.

 That’s given rise to more focused vertical search services, and — even more specifically — better search within sites and apps themselves.
 This is the context that has given rise to Algolia and others like it (for example Lucidworks raised $100 million in August).